 Students enrolling in online courses will be required to pay an additional fee of $10 per credit hour.
 Tests may be scheduled on campus or at an approved proctored site.
 Additional fees may apply for tests taken at proctored sites.
 Fees will vary by site.

-In addition, students may be required to purchase software for selected courses.
+Students may be required to purchase software for selected courses.

 Open computer labs are available on campus for students’ use in completing their coursework.
 These labs are equipped with the hardware and software necessary for student success.